security-force-monitor/research-handbook/source/units_relations.rst

 Guidance on use
 ~~~~~~~~~~~~~~~

-Units have a ``Command`` relationship when the related parent unit can order the unit to perform some operational activity.
+Units have a ``command`` relationship when the related parent unit can order the unit to perform some operational activity.
 These cover both *de jure* and *de facto* relationships between units.

-``Informal`` relationships occur when there is a relationship outside of the legal or formal structure of security forces and where the exact nature of the relationship is unclear.

-    Example: Lagos state in Nigeria has a security council which is a meeting of the governor, and the top commanders of police and military units in the state.
-The security council should be considered its own unit.
-By law a governor of a state is not in the chain of command for the military or police forces, but the security council membership establishes a relationship between the units and meetings often result in new approaches to security being taken, such as different deployments of police.
-In this case, we could make the determination that an informal relationship exists between the security council and the police and military units.
+The ``class`` entry in this field is exclusively used for modeling the different "classes" or "intakes" of security force training or academic insitutions.

+.. admonition:: Example

+    The ``Philippine Military Academy`` and ``Philippine National Police Academy`` enroll students every year into a formal academic program to train them as officers.
+These cohorts are organized into "classes" named after the year that they will graduate, such as "Class of 1998".
+To model this we create a ``unit`` ``Class of 1998 (Philippine National Police Academy)`` which has a ``relation`` with ``Philippine National Police Academy`` where ``relation:related_unit_classes:assertion`` is ``class``.
+The ``Defense Services Academy`` in Myanmar enroll students every year via cohorts organized into numbered "intakes", such as "Intake 30".
+Similar to the example above, we create ``Intake 30 (Defense Services Academy)`` which has a ``relation`` with ``Defense Services Academy`` where ``relation:related_unit_classes:assertion`` is ``class``.

-``Administrative`` relationships exist where a formal, non-command relationship exists between units, or where an administrative description is more accurate of the relationship between two units.
+``administrative`` relationships exist where a formal, non-command relationship exists between units, or where an administrative description is more accurate of the relationship between two units.

+.. admonition:: Example

-    Example: By law the Ministry of Defence in Nigeria provides administrative support to the Nigerian Army, establishing a relationship we could classify as ``Administrative``.
+    By law the Ministry of Defence in Nigeria provides administrative support to the Nigerian Army, establishing a relationship we could classify as ``administrative``.
 The Standards Department of an Army Headquarters might be under the control of the Army Headquarters, meaning the Army Headquarters could order the Department to take some sort of action.
-This technically means the Department is under the “command” of the Headquarters, but the Monitor would describe this relationship as ``Administrative`` because the Department is not in the field conducting operations, it's an administrative organ of the Army Headquarters.
+This technically means the Department is under the “command” of the Headquarters, but the Monitor would describe this relationship as ``administrative`` because the Department is not in the field conducting operations, it's an administrative organ of the Army Headquarters.

 first_precise:range